ku-polls-security/ku-polls-security/README.md

 ## Running the Application

-Running : run by typing this code in your terminal, cmd or powershell.
+Running : run by typing this code in your terminal, cmd or powershell. (must use python with version <= 3.11.9)

 ```
 python manage.py runsslserver --certificate certs/127.0.0.1+1.pem --key certs/127.0.0.1+1-key.pem